2010 (May to August)

 The new Dynamic Duo builds some new high-tech vehicles, including some four-wheelers and a flying Batmobile (based on Bruce’s blueprints).
 Batman and Robin debut the new Batmobile in action against newcomer Mr. Toad and some Russian drug-dealers.
 They easily apprehend Toad, but the Russians get away with the drugs and attempt to skip town.
 However, the drugs belong to Professor Pyg, a sadist that speaks aloud to his inanimate “mommy made of nails,” a mannequin head attached to a frame of metal wires and spikes.
 Professor Pyg kills the Russians, takes his goods back, and adheres one of his horrific “Dollotron” masks on Sasha, the poor daughter of one of the Russians.
 The Dollotron masks turn innocent women into Pyg’s obedient followers known as Dollotrons.
 Dick and Alfred close-up both Wayne Manor and the Batcave and make the permanent move to Wayne Tower.
 Batman and Robin then have a meeting with Commissioner Gordon at GCPD HQ when Toad’s contemporaries, the Circus of Strange (Big Top, Siam aka Kushti, and Phosphorus Rex), try to break him out of jail.
 The new Dynamic Duo battles the Circus, but have very little chemistry, and the end-result is a disaster.
 Several cops are injured and, in the chaos, Toad is mysteriously killed and left with a domino in his hand.
 After their debacle at police HQ, an upset Damian takes-off after Pyg (leader of the Circus) by himself.
 Pyg’s Dollotrons kidnap Robin right away.
 At the Bat-Bunker beneath Wayne Tower, Dick sulks and complains to Alfred, “It’s not even Damian.
 It’s Gordon… Those cops… Nobody believes I’m Batman!
 I spent years building up respect as Nightwing and now they’re looking at me like I’m one more psycho Batman impersonator!”
 After a quick Alfred pep-talk, Dick toughens-up and hops on the brand new Bat-four-wheeler.
 He saves Damian, stops the Dollotrons from releasing a narcotic flu virus across the city, apprehends Pyg, and finds a domino.
 Someone is sending an ominous message with the dominoes.
 Meanwhile, Sasha, now with a grotesque mask permanently attached to her face, stumbles away, distraught over the fact that Batman and Robin failed to help her.
 Later, Batman and Robin go after Le Bossu, which leads us directly to our very next note.

 –FLASH-FORWARD: From the “Batman RIP” framing scenes (Batman #676 and Batman #681)—and also referenced in Batman and Robin #10.
 Batman and Robin capture Le Bossu.
 These framing scenes also highlight the fact that Cardinal Maggi, one of the “Fingers” of the Black Glove organization, has been murdered.
 Over the course of the next six months, three other “Fingers” will be assassinated: Al-Khidr, Sir Anthony, and General Malenkov (as referenced in Batman and Robin #10).
 The murders will be brutal in nature, but all contain the theme of the domino.
-SPOILER: The “Domino Killer” is the Joker.
+SPOILER: The “Domino Killer” is an escaped Joker.
 As promised, he is offing the “Fingers.”

 –REFERENCE: In The Batman Files.
 Alfred urges Dick to keep a journal-diary as Batman.
 Dick takes the advice and begins journaling.
 He will make detailed entries during his entire time as Batman.